 Update existing content

-If you already have content that’s ranking, like a list or comparison post, you could modify it to highlight your Black Friday sale.
+If you already have ranking content, like a list or comparison post, you could modify it to highlight your Black Friday sale.

 Or, if you have a non-Black Friday comparison article that’s already ranking, you could update the pricing section to show how your Black Friday special deals are better than your competitors.

-You can create a sense of urgency and incentivize immediate action with countdown timers, limited quantities, and surprise discounts across all your marketing channels.
+You can create a sense of urgency and build up to the annual shopping frenzy with countdown timers, limited quantities, and surprise discounts across all your marketing channels.

 Run flash sales